crdx/mission/README.md

 - Built in (written in Go) tasks or external scripts or binaries.
 - Scheduled tasks to run as part of a system cronjob, as well as manually.
-- Post-tasks to be run after commit and chown operations are complete.
+- Post-tasks to be run after other tasks.
 (Useful for when filesystem backups need to run after cloud backups.)
-- Multiple types of storage directory (sync, local, ...).
+- Multiple types of storage directory for backed up files (sync, local, ...).
-- Handle chowning and committing files in storage directories.
+- Handle [chowning](#chown) and committing files in storage directories.
 - Helper scripts shared by all tasks.
 - Ping (via HTTP) a remote endpoint when a run completes without errors.
 - Send an email (via sendmail) with the log when a run completes.